meerathaakur/meerathaakur/README.md

 ## 📂 Featured Projects
 Here are some of my notable projects:
-- **[food-dish](https://github.com/meerathaakur/food-dish)**: This is a food calories tracker application.
-Using QR code we can check food calories.
+- **[destination-recomendation-platform](https://github.com/meerathaakur/destination-platform)**: According to your choice we will recommend you the place where you can spend your quality time.
 - **[finance-tracker](https://github.com/meerathaakur/finance-tracker)**: This is finance tracker application. calculate savings, expenses, EMI, final calculation.
 Currently I'm working on it.

 --->